cn0047/stash/ed/php/README.md

 PHP automatically converts such expressions into instances of the Closure internal class.
 <br>A closure is a lambda function that is aware of its surrounding context.

-`this` - context of function declaration.
+`this` in closure - context of function declaration.
 In global scope equals to NULL, in class - class itself.

 #### Escaping from HTML
 ````php